ccozad/advent-of-code/README.md

   - Check for a difference larger or smaller than a threshold
   - Break from a loop early
   - Use a function to repeat the same operations on different data
-  - Copy an array and use remove elements to create different variants while preserving the original array
+  - Copy an array and remove elements to create different variants while preserving the original array

 ### Resources
   - Break a loop early https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/break